Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Lists Brazilian municipalities from IBGE' with specific capabilities (list by state, list all, search by name).
-It distinguishes from siblings like ibge_estados (states) and ibge_cidades (cities) by focusing specifically on municipalities with IBGE codes.
+The description clearly states the tool lists Brazilian municipalities from IBGE, outlines specific features (list by state, all, search by name), and gives concrete examples.
+It distinguishes from siblings like ibge_estados (states) and ibge_cidades.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.